Social Media Guidelines

 - Please be aware, as an administrator, you will be expected to keep your site updated and fresh.
 That means checking your page on a daily basis.
 Doing this will also ensure inappropriate content is not popping up through comments and/or discussion on your page.

 - Think twice before posting: Privacy does not exist in the world of social media.
-Be mindful of how it would reflect on the college that if a post becomes widely known.
+Be mindful of how it would reflect on the College that if a post becomes widely known.
 If you wouldn't say it in public, consider whether or not you should post it online.
-If you are unsure about posting something or how to respond to a comment, contact the Marketing/PR Director at (254) 659-7771.
+If you are unsure about posting something or how to respond to a comment, contact the Communications Director at (254) 659-7771.

 - Be accurate: Always have the facts straight before posting on social media, and review content for grammatical and spelling errors.